@web-ts-toolkit/express-json-router

 Structured Error Formats

-JsonRouter uses the shared default response handler out of the box.
+JsonRouter creates a response handler from the current static defaults when each router is constructed.
 If you want a different error format such as RFC 9457, create a custom handler and pass it to the router constructor:

 import JsonRouter from '@web-ts-toolkit/express-json-router';